Barbara4125/base-number-draw-onchain-20260604173130/README.md

 If example configuration files are provided, use them as a guide and adapt them for local development as needed.

 ## Contributing

+To contribute to NumberDrawVault:

+1. Create a new branch for your work.
+2. Make focused changes.
+3. Run formatting, linting, and tests when available.
+4. Update documentation when needed.
+5. Open a pull request with a clear summary of the change.

+Suggested branch names: